 All H.S.
 Scholars

-Advanced Placement (AP) courses expose scholars to college-level material while in high school, earning them high school credit and often college credit as well.
-Success in AP courses is correlated with higher college matriculation rates, higher GPAs in college, and higher college graduation rates.
+Advanced Placement (AP) courses expose scholars to college-level material while in high school, earning them high school credit and often college placement and/or credit as well.
+Success in AP courses is correlated with college success.
+CAPS scholars are required to take a minimum of 3 courses to graduate.

 Arts & Athletics

-Well-known fact: Students who engage in the arts and who participate in athletics have higher rates of college enrollment and success.
-Each year, our scholars create art projects that lead to staged galleries, self-publish comic books, perform in concerts and plays, and show their strength on the field.
+Scholars who engage in the arts and who participate in athletics have higher rates of college enrollment and success.
+Each year, our scholars create art projects that lead to staged galleries, self-publish comic books, perform in concerts and plays, and show their strengths on the field.